aishashaibu/CODSOFT/README.md

 # codesoftjune
 An internship by Codesoft.
-this is a python project by Aisha
+This is a python project by Aisha